Pttn/rieMiner/README.md

 ## Statistics

 rieMiner will regularly print some stats, and the frequency of this can be changed with the Refresh parameter as said earlier.

 For solo mining, rieMiner will regularly show the 1 to 3 tuples found per second metrics, and the number of 2 to 6 tuples found since the start of the mining.

-After finding at least a 4-tuple after a difficulty change, rieMiner will also estimate the average time to find a block by extrapolating from how many 1, 2, and 3-tuples were found, but of course, even if the average time to find a block is for example 2 days, you could find a block in the next hour as you could find nothing during a week.
+It will also estimate the average time to find a block by extrapolating from the 1-tuples/s (primes per second) metric and the 1 to 2-tuples/s ratio (note that all the ratios are the same, and the estimation should be fairly precise).
+Of course, even if the average time to find a block is for example 2 days, you could find a block in the next hour as you could find nothing during a week.

-For pooled mining, the shares per minute metric and the numbers of valid and total shares are shown instead, and there is an estimation of how much RIC/day you are earning.
-These metrics should not be used to compare performance.
+For pooled mining, the shares per minute metric and the numbers of valid and total shares are shown instead.
+As it is hard to get a correct estimation earnings from k-shares, no other metric is shown.
+The Benchmark Mode (or solo mining) can be used to get better figures for comparisons.

 rieMiner will also notify if it found a k-tuple (k >= Tuples option value) in solo mining or a share in pooled mining, and if the network found a new block.
 If it finds a block or a share, it will tell if the submission was accepted (solo mining only) or not.
 For solo mining, if the block was accepted, the reward will be generated for the address specified in the options.
 You can then spend it after 100 confirmations.
 Note that orphaned blocks will be shown as accepted.